Peter Joel Basser, Ph.D.

-Dr. Basser is widely known the invention, development, and clinical implementation of MR diffusion tensor imaging (DTI), diffusion tensor "streamline tractography," and several other quantitative MRI methods for performing in vivo MRI histology or "microstructure imaging".
-These include CHARMED and AxCaliber MRI, which measures the mean axon diameter and axon diameter distribution, respectively, within white matter pathways, and double Pulsed-Field Gradient (dPFG) or double wave-vector MRI methods, which are now used to elucidate distinct microstructural features of both gray and white matter in the brain.
-He also made seminal contributions in our understanding of the physical underpinnings of transcranial magnetic stimulation (TMS) and its application to treating depression.
-He wrote the first paper describing a new technique for delivering chemotherapeutic agents, which is now called "convection enhanced delivery" or CED.
+Dr. Basser is widely known for the invention, development, and clinical implementation of MR diffusion tensor imaging (DTI), diffusion tensor "streamline tractography," and other quantitative MRI methods for performing in vivo MRI histology or "microstructure imaging".
+These include CHARMED and AxCaliber MRI, which measures the mean axon diameter and axon diameter distribution, respectively, within white matter pathways, and various double Pulsed-Field Gradient (dPFG) or double wave-vector MRI methods, which are now widely used to elucidate distinct microstructural features of both gray and white matter in the brain.
+Within the area of neurotechnology, he made seminal contributions to our understanding of the physical underpinnings of transcranial magnetic stimulation (TMS) and even its application to treating depression.
+He also wrote the first paper describing a new technique for delivering chemotherapeutic agents to the brain, which is now called "convection enhanced delivery" or CED.

 - Komlosh ME, Horkay F, Freidlin RZ, Nevo U, Assaf Y, Basser PJ.
 Detection of microscopic anisotropy in gray matter and in a novel tissue phantom using double Pulsed Gradient Spin Echo MR. J Magn Reson.
 2007;189(1):38-45.